Brazil authorities arrest pro-Bolsonaro rioters after government buildings trashed

 “Bolsonarism mimics the same strategies as Trumpism.
 Our Jan.
 8 — an unprecedented manifestation in Brazilian politics — is clearly copied from Jan.
 6 in the Capitol,” said Paulo Calmon, a political science professor at the University of Brasilia.
 “Today’s sad episodes represent yet another attempt to destabilize democracy and demonstrate that the authoritarian, populist radicalism of Brazil’s extreme right remains active under the command of former President Bolsonaro, the ‘Trump of Latin America.’”

-U.S. President Joe Biden tweeted that the riots were an “assault on democracy and on the peaceful transfer of power in Brazil,” and that he looked forward to continue working with Lula.
+U.S. President Joe Biden tweeted that the riots were an “assault on democracy and on the peaceful transfer of power in Brazil,” and that he looked forward to continuing working with Lula.

 In a news conference from Sao Paulo state, Lula read a freshly signed decree for the federal government to assume control of security in the federal district.
 He said that the so-called “fascist fanatics,” as well as those who financed their activities, must be punished, and also accused Bolsonaro of encouraging their uprising.